neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 ### Failure Modes & Handling

+Failures are generally handled by transition back into the `Active` (neutral) state.
+This simplifies the implementation greatly at the cost of adding transitions to the state machine.
+For example, we could detect the `Draining` state upon restart and proceed with a drain, but how should the storage controller know that's what the orchestrator needs still?

 #### Storage Controller Crash

 When the storage controller starts up reset the node scheduling policy